andereld/progark/README.md

 # TDT4240 Project – Sea Battle
-This is an implementation of the classic game Battleship (Sea Battle), written with a client–server architecture, for the Android platform.
+This is an implementation of the classic game Battleship (Sea Battle), written with a client–server architecture (plus some MVC), for the Android platform.
+It's written as a project at NTNU in Trondheim, Norway, for the course TDT4240 Software Architecture.

 ## Workflow
 Our issue tracker is [Trello](https://trello.com/b/ih5ztWXn/progark).
 Gonna start on something new?

 1. Go to Trello and pick your task.
 If it's not there, you're gonna have to add it.
 Assign it to yourself, and move the card to "Doing"
 2. Start a new branch.
-Name should be server/client-name of card.
+Name should be "client/" or "server/" +  something describing what you're working on.
 3. Do your work.
 Use commits, write commit messages.
-4. Push your work
 4. Submit pull request for feature.
-Move card to done on Trello.
+Move card to review  on Trello.
+5. When the feature is reviewed by someone else than yourself, and it's merged into master, you can move the Trello-card to done.

+Any questions?
+Ask!

 ## Client